third774/herdr-sidepulse/README.md

 herdr server reload-config
 ```

 The refresh action is normally enough.
-Bind
-`third774.sidepulse.toggle` instead when you want a key to silence or restore
+The toggle binding silences or restores
 SidePulse.
-Do not bind the watch action unless you want a long-running command.
+Do not bind `third774.sidepulse.watch` unless you want a long-running
+command.

 ## Device Discovery